Yinhao-c/CyhTabs/README.md

 ---

-## 📜 License & copyright
+## License
-This project is licensed under the **Apache License 2.0**.
-See `LICENSE` for full text.

-© 2025 Yinhao Chen — All rights reserved where applicable; contributions are accepted under the Apache License 2.0.
+© 2025 Yinhao Chen.
+All rights reserved.

+CyhTabs is proprietary software licensed for personal and non-commercial use.
+Users are granted a limited, non-transferable, revocable license to install and use the software.
+Redistribution, modification, reverse engineering, or resale of this software is strictly prohibited without prior written permission from the author.

+For inquiries or licensing requests, contact: yihac1@outlook.com

 ---